bitovi/academy/src/docker/7-docker-compose/docker-compose.md

 MYSQL_PASSWORD=S3cure!_user
 ```
 ### docker-compose.yml
-The `db` service we're adding below should be intuitive based on what's been covered so far.
+The `db` service we’re adding below should be intuitive based on what’s been covered so far.
 The exception is the `volumes:` section.
 ```yaml
 version: "3.8"
 services: